ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

     6. Even if you weren't able to visit the Drave, you can still meditate on the Drave to destroy the dark cloud.
 Look up an image of the river, pick a single photo and meditate on its waters.
 Imagine the river flowing through your home.
 You will feel a sensation as you are meditating, like a rush or a draining feeling.
 Eventually, this will drain the dark cloud from your surroundings.
 To defeat the dark cloud, you will have to work together and train together, working your way up to meditating on the Drave from minutes, to hours.
 This is much easier if you can build a team to meditate together.
 Pace yourself and take breaks.

     7. In addition to the dark cloud and ghosts, we've ran into what we call "Spheres" -- small balls of painful energy between the size of a marble and a golf ball.
 To our knowledge these are sentient life forms, they tend to hang out in your human's head and cause headaches.
 The good news is all you have to do is touch them, and they "pop".
-If your human gets headaches, reach into your human's head and try to grab them.
+If your human gets headaches, reach into your human's head and try to grab the painful area.
 They will move around suddenly, and even travel into your human's body.
 This makes them fun to "catch", and it only takes a few minutes before they are gone for good.

 That's it!
 A bunch of ghosts cheated judgement, the dark cloud came from who knows where, these sphere type beings are painful and irritating, and the deities are all starving for nourishment.
 Take care of yourself, pop the spheres and meditate on the Drave where possible, cemeteries otherwise.